universedocs/Universe-Docs/README.md

 ## Objective

-* Paradism: No work, No money, No Government, No Slavery, No Poverty
+* Paradism: No work, No money, No Government, No Slavery, No Poverty.
+Final objective, but for now need money, work and government.
+But no need slavery!
-* Final objective but for now need money
+* Humans are not machines and have feelings.
+Those machine doable tasks are transferred to Robots.
+Human just do what they like (art, sex, etc.,).
+If want can work.
 * Achieve it step by step
 * One or more documents contain the complex data in structured format
 * One or more document items contain the data respository that is reusable and no duplicates